 |Transmission (Gearbox)||5 Speed Manual/ 6 speed Manual and 6 speed Auto|

 |Mileage||12-15 KMPL (estimated)|

 Seen above are the official Tata Hexa specifications.
 The engine in the Tata Hexa is the familiar 2.2 litre Diesel engine.
 It is available in two guises – VARICOR 320 and VARICOR 400.
 The more powerful motor produces 154 bhp and 400 Nm.
 VARICOR 320 offers 149 BHP and 320 Nm.
 These engines also power the Tata Safari Storme.
-The top models of Hexa will be available with either a 6-speed manual or a 6-speed automatic transmission.
-A torque on demand four-wheel drive system will be available on the top-end variant.
+The XM and XT trims of Hexa will be available with either a 6-speed manual or a 6-speed automatic transmission.
+A torque on demand four-wheel drive system is available on the top-end XT variant.